MengXi-Studio/uni-router/packages/docs/installation.md

 ::: danger Attention

-For projects created through HBuilderX, do not download uni-router via the command line, but rather through the plugin market.
+For projects created through HBuilderX, do not download Uni Router via the command line, but rather through the plugin market.

 :::